-All inspections from Cole Inspection Services LLC evaluate all interior and exterior components and systems including the roof, basement, heating, cooling, ventilation, insulation, plumbing, structure, electrical, and the lot.
+All inspections from Cole Inspection Services, Inc evaluate all interior and exterior components and systems including the roof, basement, heating, cooling, ventilation, insulation, plumbing, structure, electrical, and the lot.

-Cole Inspection Services LLC uses state of the art test equipment during their Thermal Imaging Inspections.
-Infrared cameras are the latest technology Cole Inspection Services LLC hopes to be using within a few months.
+Cole Inspection Services, Inc uses state of the art test equipment during their Thermal Imaging Inspections.
+Infrared cameras are the latest technology Cole Inspection Services, Inc hopes to be using within a few months.
 Infrared cameras are used for fast, reliable, accurate building diagnosis and a wide range of building problems, including chronic leaks and moisture problems.

 Moisture in building materials can destroy structural integrity and produce mold.
 Quickly locating and removing all sources of moisture is the first step in moisture problem remediation.
 By finding variations in temperature, infrared cameras instantly show you what's wet and what's dry.